 Step 1: How To Hook It Up

-This is the fun part.
-Ripping open the box and hooking everything up.
+This is the fun part; ripping open the box and hooking everything up.

 Really, I love this part.
-This is where you’re still excited about getting cutting the cord and getting a new toy.
+This is where you’re still excited about cutting the cord and getting a new toy.

 It’s only two connections really – three in some cases.